Technical Websites

 Aircooled.Net Tech Talk Aircooled.Net has a baker's dozen tech articles, all of which are thoroughly detailed.
 Some cover basic maintenance items, while others will show you how to squeeze every ounce of power (safely) from your aircooler.

 Rob and Dave's Page Rob and Dave's "Pages for the ShadeTree Mechanic" are a must-visit if you're at all new to aircooled VW's.
 Most of the information here is beetle-centric, but can also be applied to the Type 3 as well.
+Although Dave is unfortunately no longer with us, Rob maintains the page in tribute to him.

-BACK
+← BACK